Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 It can take up to three business days or longer to approve changes, especially when our staff our on leave, such as around holidays.
 You cannot make additional updates until our staff resolve any pending changes

 You should update your information so that we can contact you quickly when you near the top of the list and that your preferences are accurate.
-If you fail to update your email and mailing addresses, you may miss the opportunity to be housed and/or may be removed from the waiting list, at which point you would have to reapply, losing your original application date and time.
+If you fail to update your email and mailing addresses, you may miss the opportunity to be housed and/or may be removed from the waiting list, at which point you would be removed from the waiting list and have to reapply, losing your original application date and time.

 No, felonies do not immediately make applicants ineligible.
 Section 8 Housing Choice Voucher applicants will be screened for program suitability.
 We review criminal activity related to drug, disturbance and/or violent activity documented through police reports, Landlord references or convictions.
 This will include credit, landlord reference, and criminal background checks.
 (Criminal background checks are requested for all residents 18 years or older as part of pre-interview screening.)
 Sex offenders under lifetime registration requirements are disqualified under federal law.